EMPLOYEE OF THE MONTH

 EMPLOYEE OF THE MONTH with Catie Lazarus is the only, objectively speaking, fun and fascinating talk show about work.
 We spend most of our time working, so what does it take to (mainly) love what you do?
-Catie Lazarus converses with guests and finds out how do even the most gifted, talented, intelligent, ambitious, disciplined, imaginative, inventive, lucky, and plucky develop their point of view, find meaning, serve a greater good, deal with work place politics, rejection, finances, boredom, red tape, logistics, and creative roadblocks?
-What are the perks or enjoyable about forging your own path?
+Catie Lazarus converses with guests and finds out how do even the most gifted, talented, intelligent, ambitious, disciplined, imaginative, inventive, lucky, and plucky develop their point of view, find meaning, serve a greater good, deal with work place politics, rejection, finances, boredom, red tape, land creative roadblocks?
 Catie Lazarus and her guests delve into beauty, banality and absurdity of work, jobs, and labor.

 After hosting a hit weekly show for three years at Comix and then Ars Nova, the 92nd St Y asked Catie Lazarus what she wanted to do next.
 Lazarus wanted to write for TV, but after stomaching a few too many rejections, she started asking people who she admired how they not only broke in, but sustained careers.
 She decided to share her interviews and created a late night talk show Employee of the Month.
 From the get go, Employee of the Month developed a following.
 It is the longest running talk show hosted by a female and features as many LGBTQ, people of color and women, because it is easier than Hollywood claims.